humitos/obd2lib/README.md

-I borrow the "rs232-obd-sim" from here (http://code.google.com/p/rs232-obd-sim/) and I'm using it to make some test in the development process.
+I borrow the "rs232-obd-sim" from here (http://code.google.com/p/rs232-obd-sim/) and I'm using it to make some test in the development process. *NOTE: I changed some minor things to make it more compatible with obd2lib*

 It requires "socat".
 So in Ubuntu I installed it by doing: